Robert Quinn (American football): 2012

-2013 season
+2013

 In Week 1 of the 2013 season against the Arizona Cardinals, Quinn tied his career high for sacks in a game with three, causing two fumbles and was also held once by Cardinal left tackle Levi Brown in a 27–24 Rams win in St. Louis.
 He was named the NFC Defensive Player of the Week on September 11, 2013.
 In Week 12, against the Chicago Bears, Quinn forced a fumble that was recovered for a touchdown by Chris Long.
 In Week 16, Quinn recorded three sacks against the Tampa Bay Buccaneers, passing Kevin Carter for the most sacks in a single season by a Ram with 18.
 Quinn finished with 19 sacks, 57 total tackles, one pass defended, seven forced fumbles, and two fumble recoveries.
 Quinn was awarded the 2013 PFWA Defensive Player of the Year award; in addition to being a consensus First-team All-Pro.
 He was ranked 13th by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 On September 13, 2014, Quinn signed a six-year extension with the Rams through the 2019 season.
 In the 2014 season, he recorded 10.5 sacks, 46 total tackles, six passes defended, and five forced fumbles.
 He earned a Pro Bowl nomination for the second consecutive year.
 He was ranked 44th by his fellow players on the NFL Top 100 Players of 2015.

-2015 season
+2015

 Quinn started out the 2015 season with two sacks in a 34–31 overtime victory over the Seattle Seahawks in Week 1.
 Due to injury, he appeared in eight games and finished with five sacks, 21 total tackles, three passes defensed, and three forced fumbles.

-2016 season
+2016

 On December 15, 2016, Quinn was placed on injured reserve with a concussion.
 In the 2016 season, he appeared in nine games and had four sacks, ten total tackles, two passes defended, and two forced fumbles.

-2017 season
+2017

 In the 2017 season, Quinn finished with 8.5 sacks, 32 total tackles (21 solo), one pass defensed, and two forced fumbles in 15 games.